 - Continuity of care across generations

-- Managing chronic conditions like diabetes, hypertension, and heart disease
+- Managing chronic diseases like diabetes, hypertension, and heart disease

 Pros and Cons of Family Medicine vs Primary Care